Source Information:

 • Less regulation and higher fees than mutual funds; and

-• Risks associated with the operations, personnel, and processes of the manager.
+• Risks associated with the operations, personnel, and processes of the manager and risks associated with cybersecurity.

 Alternative/hedged strategies may use various investment strategies and techniques for both hedging and more speculative purposes such as short selling, leverage, derivatives and options, which can increase volatility and the risk of investment loss.
 Alternative/hedged strategies are not appropriate for all investors.
 A short sales strategy includes the risk of loss due to an increase in the market value of borrowed securities.
 Such a strategy may be combined with purchasing long positions in an attempt to improve portfolio performance.
 A short sales strategy may result in greater losses or lower positive returns than if the portfolio held only long positions, and the portfolio’s loss on a short sale is potentially unlimited.
 The use of leverage can magnify the impact of adverse issuer, political, regulatory, market, or economic developments on a company.
 A decrease in the credit quality of a highly leveraged company can lead to a significant decrease in the value of the company’s securities.
 In a liquidation or bankruptcy, a company’s creditors take precedence over the company’s stockholders.